leobudima/elogii-blog/content/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations.md

 description = "What is electronic proof of delivery (ePOD)?
 How does this software work?
 How does it improve logistics operations?
-And why do you need it?" image = "/blog/uploads/electronic-proof-of-delivery-photo_1920x1280.jpg" tags = ["Delivery Management Platform", "Last-Mile Delivery", "Electronic Proof of Delivery"] title = "Electronic Proof of Delivery (ePOD): How Does It Improve Logistics Operations" titletag = "Electronic Proof of Delivery (ePOD): How Does It Improve Logistics Operations" type = "post"
+And why do you need it?" image = "/blog/uploads/electronic-proof-of-delivery-photo_1920x1280.jpg" tags = ["Delivery Management Platform", "Last-Mile Delivery", "Electronic Proof of Delivery"] title = "Electronic Proof of Delivery (ePOD): How Does It Work" titletag = "Electronic Proof of Delivery (ePOD): How Does It Work" type = "post"

 +++